Dheerajmadhukar/karma_v2/README.md

 ![Follow on Twitter](https://img.shields.io/twitter/follow/Dheerajmadhukar?style=social)  [![Version](https://img.shields.io/badge/Release-%E2%A1%B7%E2%A0%82%F0%9D%9A%94%F0%9D%9A%8A%F0%9D%9A%9B%F0%9D%9A%96%F0%9D%9A%8A%20%F0%9D%9A%9F%F0%9D%9F%B8%E2%A0%90%E2%A2%BE-white.svg)]()  [![Build](https://img.shields.io/badge/Supported_OS-Linux-white.svg)]() [![Build](https://img.shields.io/badge/Supported_WSL-Windows-white.svg)]()   [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/dheerajkmadhukar)
 </h2>
 𝚔𝚊𝚛𝚖𝚊 𝚟𝟸 can be used by Infosec Researchers, Penetration Testers, Bug Hunters to find deep information, more assets, WAF/CDN bypassed IPs, Internal/External Infra, Publicly exposed leaks and many more about their target.
 Shodan Premium API key is required to use this automation.
 Output from the `𝚔𝚊𝚛𝚖𝚊 𝚟𝟸` is displayed to the screen and saved to files/directories.
+</br></br>

-- Regarding Premium Shodan API
+ ℹ  Regarding Premium Shodan API
 Please see the Shodan site for more information.
-Shodan website: [Shodan](https://www.shodan.io) API: [https://developer.shodan.io/api](https://developer.shodan.io/api)
+Shodan website: [https://www.shodan.io](https://www.shodan.io) API: [https://developer.shodan.io/api](https://developer.shodan.io/api)

 ## Usage
 You can use this command to check help: